manish-tripathi/Extracting-Data-from-API/README.md

 I have a Post Graduate Diploma in Management from Institite of Management Technology, Nagpur, with a focus on Finance and Human Resource.
 I also have a Bachelor of Mathematics degree from St. Xavier's College Mumbai.

 But enough about my education and work experience.
 What really excites me is learning new skills and technologies, especially in the field of natural language processing and machine learning.
 I have taken several online courses and certifications on these topics.
-I also enjoy reading and writing technical books and articles on these topics.
+I also enjoy reading technical books and articles on these topics.
 You can check out some of my publications on my [personal website](https://manish-tripathi.github.io/Projects/) or on my [LinkedIn profile](https://www.linkedin.com/in/maneeshtripathi/).

 # My Projects